hoanxuanmai/media-encrypt/README.md

 ## Contact
 If you have any questions, please feel free to contact us via email at <a href="mailto:hoanxuanmai@gmail.com">hoanxuanmai@gmail.com</a>.
 We will try to respond as soon as possible.

-# Donations

-Any donations will be greatly appreciated and help ensure that the package is developed and maintained in the future.

-To donate, see the donation page on the website: [https://www.paypal.me/MaiXuanHoan](https://www.paypal.me/MaiXuanHoan).

 <h1 align="center"><a href="https://github.com/hoanxuanmai">HoanXuanMai</a></h1>